oracle-livelabs/em-omc/enterprise-manager/emcc/em-monitoring-overview/em-monitoring-overview.md

      ![start new analysis button](images/event-compression/start-new-analysis.png " ")

 5. A pop-up displays:
-     - Enter a name for the analysis: "**Coherence Targets Policy Analysis**”.
+     - Enter a name for the analysis: **Coherence Targets Policy Analysis**.

      - Next, select the targets for the analysis.
 For “Select target type”,  keep the default **Group** selection.